Admir-Walker/vending-machine-rest-api/README.md

 Rest API for a vending machine that allows users with a 'seller' role to add, update or remove products, while users with a 'buyer role' can deposit coins into the machine and make purchases.

+`Important note`: .env file is published for demo purposes only to ease application setup.

 ## Tech
 Rest API use a number of open source projects to work properly: